Linux Kernel Development

 # Kernel Compilation

-$ dnf install -y make clang ncurses-devel flex bison lld llvm elfutils-libelf-devel glibc-static
+$ sudo dnf install -y make clang ncurses-devel flex bison lld llvm elfutils-libelf-devel glibc-static bindgen-cli

 # BusyBox Compilation